ronak66/Youtube-Caption-Translation-English-to-Hindi/README.md

 ### Steps

 1. Run the translate\_youtube\_captions.py code to get the caption and translate it to hindi.
+This will train the model on the provided dataset and generate predction using the obtained captions.
 Note: Update the youtube video id in the code
 ```
 $python3 translate_youtube_captions.py